QueenChristina/gd_dialog/README.md

 The code and files are also well separated and organized -- dialogue-system specific files are under `UI\dialog`.
 You are free to ignore the other code and peer into that only if you'd like.

 ### ❓ Why isn't this a plugin?!?!
 Personally, I found project source files rather than plugins easier to understand and emulate when I just got started learning Godot.
-Plugins are also harder to fully customize/edit to your game style.
+Plugins are also harder to fully customize/edit to your game style, as the code is often hidden and certain options will not be customizable unless the plugin explicitly allows for it.

 If you feel a plugin would be more useful, though, please message me and I will consider making one in the future if enough people are interested.